 If sustainability for the eel is in the future, then we consider that we are currently on a gradual and stepwise journey towards sustainability and recovery which may take several decades.
 So, this standard describes 'good practice' and 'responsibility'.
-It doesn't claim to describe the criteria at which it is considered 'sustainable', but, as 'responsible' - a step on the journey towards sustainability.
+It doesn't claim to describe the criteria at which it is considered 'sustainable', but, as 'responsible' - a step on the journey towards sustainability (diagram 3).

 This standard is therefore positioned to be a code of conduct for a responsible eel sector, to help reverse the decline of the eel, on the journey towards sustainability and full recovery.
-In this phase, our first priority is ensuring a maximum exploitation level that allows the stock to recover.
+In this phase, it is important to apply an exploitation level that allows the stock to recover.

 So, this standard will be designed around the target of 'responsible' or best practice methods, aiming to move the sector on the journey to sustainability.
+It uses ICES Working Group on Eel (WGEEL) parameters to guide targets for recovery and responsible use.
+The parameters B0, Bbest, Bcurrent and % survival from WGEEL are applied as the foundations of those targets.
+Note that these parameters are currently under development by ICES WGEEL.
+As they are not yet matured or fully developed we will apply them as best available science and start testing their application.

-It will use Bbest (see below) and % survival as one of the foundations of the tests for that target, and will also apply tests for whether those involved are making a 'positive contribution' for the eel.
+The standard also defines other tests and measures for whether those involved are making a 'positive contribution' for the eel.

-We will follow the best available scientific information and advice available to us.
+We will follow the best available scientific information and advice available to us and will amend the standard as better information becomes available.
+For example, the review of the Eel Regulation in 2018 is likely to lead to a revision to this standard.

+DIAGRAM 3

+THE JOURNEY TO SUSTAINABILITY AND RECOVERY FOR THE EEL